ionescuig/trydjango1-11/README.md

 # Try Django 1.11
 work in progress...

-finished tutorial,
+* finished the tutorial
-working at bootstrap customisation
+* working at bootstrap customisation